thediyblogger/blog/content/privacy-policy.md

 When you place an order through the Site, we will maintain your Order Information for our records unless and until you ask us to delete this information.

-Likewise, we will continue to collect your Pinterest data until such time that access to the PinKarma application is revoked by your Pinterest account, or you ask us to delete your account.
+Likewise, we will continue to collect your Google Analytics data until such time that access to the Growva application is revoked, or you ask us to delete your account.

 MINORS
 ------

-The Site and PinKarma is not intended for individuals under the age of 13.
+The Site and Growva is not intended for individuals under the age of 13.

 CHANGES
 -------